openstack-archive/murano/doc/source/image_builders/windows.rst

 However, they may be helpful if you want to create an image with a different configuration.

-Windows assessment and deployment kit (ADK)
+Windows Assessment and Deployment Kit (ADK)
 -------------------------------------------

 *Windows ADK* is required if you want to build your own answer files for auto unattended Windows installation.